otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

 population map that you generated above to populations so that this information is passed into the Structure output file.
 You might also want to output a vcf file, that will prove handy for all kind of population genetics applications.

+   •  We've run commands to generate structure and vcf files several times, but how many structure and vcf files are there in the stacks directory?
+If you wanted to save several different vcf and structure files generated using different `populations` options, what would you have to do?

 9. Create a new directory called ```structure``` and copy the Structure output file that Stacks generated to this directory.